 Masterclass is an online streaming platform that makes it possible for anyone to watch hundreds of interesting video lessons taught by the world’s best teachers.
 With your membership to Masterclass, you can follow interesting classes on different topics: art, cooking, sports, business, music, writing, science, wellness, design, lifestyle, etc. Where you learn from the world’s best teachers in their field.

 For example, cooking classes taught by renowned chefs: from Gordon Ramsay, Thomas Keller, Alica Waters, to BBQ Legend Aaron Franklin.
 But also: Serena Williams teaches Tennis, Ron Finley teaches Gardening, Samual L. Jackson teaches Acting, Alicia Keys teaches Songwriting and the list goes on and on.
 Plus new interesting classes are added every month.
-Check out Masterclass to see what interesting classes are out available.

 2) Read Books

 Life gets more interesting with a good story.
 And therefore one of the most interesting things you can do when you retire is read, read and read some more.
 Many retirees love to read in retirement.
 You can dive into characters and explore new worlds without leaving your comfy chair.
 It’s the cheapest way to travel in retirement.

 Through reading books you become smarter and learn other things: understanding people, you improve your vocabulary and communication, and how to deal with problems.
 And it increases your confidence level and expands your imagination creativity.
 And it keeps your brain healthy which is very important too.
 It not only reduces stress, but it also improves brain connectivity, lowers blood pressure and it prevents cognitive decline as you age.
 Wow!
 Many benefits and reasons to start reading now.